Golden Horseshoe

 Resort guest priority

-Colonial Williamsburg hotel guests get an earlier booking window than day visitors; confirm the exact window when you reserve your room.
+Colonial Williamsburg hotel guests get an earlier booking window than day visitors; Confirm the exact window when you reserve your room.

 3. 3